braheezy-resume/resmark/README.md

-# resmark
+# resumerk

-A pure Go project to convert a Resume Markdown file to HTML and PDF.
-No system dependencies are needed.
+A pure Go implementation to convert a Resume Markdown file to HTML and PDF.

+This project requires no system dependencies.

 ## Installation
 Use one of the [pre-compiled binaries in the Releases](https://github.com/braheezy-resume/resume/releases).

 Or install with `go`:

-    go install github.com/braheezy-resume/resmark@latest
+    go install github.com/braheezy-resume/resumerk@latest

 Or clone the project and run from source: